feimosi/frameworks-code-comparison/README.md

 }
 ```

-`componentWillMount()` - is invoked just before render.
+[`componentWillMount()`](https://reactjs.org/docs/react-component.html#componentwillmount) - is invoked just before render.
 Modifying the state here won't trigger a re-render.

-`componentDidMount()` - is invoked after render.
+[`componentDidMount()`](https://reactjs.org/docs/react-component.html#componentdidmount) - is invoked after render.
 Useful for initialisations that require DOM nodes.

 #### Updating

-`componentWillReceiveProps(nextProps)` - is only called after rendering, but before receiving new props.
+[`componentWillReceiveProps(nextProps)`](https://reactjs.org/docs/react-component.html#componentwillreceiveprops) - is only called after rendering, but before receiving new props.
 Because React may call this method although props stay the same.
 It is recommended to manually implement a check to see if there's a difference.

-`shouldComponentUpdate(nextProps, nextState)` - the method is called before receiving new props or state.
+[`shouldComponentUpdate(nextProps, nextState)`](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) - the method is called before receiving new props or state.
 By default, it returns true which means render is triggered by any change.
 Modifying this method allows you to only re-render in intended scenarios.

-`componentWillUpdate(nextProps, nextState)` - is invoked if shouldComponentUpdate returns true before render.
+[`componentWillUpdate(nextProps, nextState)`](https://reactjs.org/docs/react-component.html#componentwillupdate) - is invoked if shouldComponentUpdate returns true before render.
 Note: You can't use this.setState() here.

-`componentDidUpdate(prevProps, prevState)` - is invoked after render, but not after the initial one.
+[`componentDidUpdate(prevProps, prevState)`](https://reactjs.org/docs/react-component.html#componentdidupdate) - is invoked after render, but not after the initial one.
 This method is useful for manipulating the DOM when updated.

 #### Unmounting

-`componentWillUnmount()` - is invoked immediately before a component is unmounted and destroyed.
+[`componentWillUnmount()`](https://reactjs.org/docs/react-component.html#componentwillunmount) - is invoked immediately before a component is unmounted and destroyed.
 Useful for resource cleanup.

+#### Error Handling

+[`componentDidCatch(error,info)`](https://reactjs.org/blog/2017/07/26/error-handling-in-react-16.html) - is invoked when Javascript throws an error anywhere in the component's tree.
+Useful for catching errors, showing a fallback interface, and logging errors without breaking the entire application.

 ### Vue.js